Low Carb Seed Crackers

 More Delicious Low Carb Cracker Recipes

 For a couple of other delicious low carb cracker options, check out these recipes for Low Carb Almond Seed Crackers, which are slightly less seedy than these crackers but contain almonds and egg.
 There is also a superb recipe for Low Carb Cheese Almond Crackers.
 Perhaps one of the easiest recipes you could ever make is for these Sesame Chia Parmesan Crisp Crackers.
 So many great tasting crackers to choose from.
 You can’t go wrong with any of them as they are all fabulous recipes.

 Cheese be with you!

-- ¼ cup pepita pumpkin seeds whole or chopped
+- ¼ cup pepita seeds/pumpkin seeds - whole or chopped

-- ¼ cup psyllium husks- grind with the linseed for binding
+- ¼ cup psyllium husk - grind with the linseed for binding

 - 1 teaspoon garlic powder